LSSTDESC/star-challenge/cosmodc2-srd-sample/README.md

 # CosmoDC2: DESC SRD Y1-like sample

-In Prat, Zuntz (2022), we use a simple Gaussian simulation to test whether TXPipe can deliver accurate and precise two-point function measurements to the LSST Y1 requirements.
-The simulations were designed to be like the LSST Y1 data, as specified by the LSST DESC SRD.
+In Prat, Zuntz (2022), we use a LSST Y1-like sample from CosmoDC2 to showcase how TXPipe can run on a mock galaxy catalog.
+The simulations were designed to be like the LSST Y1 data in terms of the sample specification according to the LSST DESC SRD.
+The area is much smaller though.

-The generation of the sample see xx
+Details for how we generated the sample can be found [here](https://github.com/LSSTDESC/star-challenge/tree/inference/cosmodc2-srd-sample/generation).

 ### Catalogs on nersc: